FOREX-Post-G7 yen gains halt dollar rally

 * Fed rate hike view sees dollar post third week of gains

-* More Fed speakers due on Monday (Updates prices, adds new quote)
+* More Fed speakers due on Monday (New throughout after start of European trade)

 By Patrick Graham

-LONDON, May 23 (Reuters) - Robust trade data from Japan had the yen back on the rise on Monday after three weeks of solid gains for the dollar which have given fresh heart to those hoping for another rally as U.S. interest rates rise.
+LONDON, May 23 (Reuters) - A robust set of trade data from Japan had the yen back on the rise on Monday after three weeks of solid gains for the dollar which have given fresh heart to those still hoping for another rally as U.S. interest rates rise.

 Top of the agenda this week is whether U.S. data adds to the case for a June or July hike in rates, with a handful of appearances by U.S. Federal Reserve policymakers expected to back the case for a move within months.

-Sterling, and sterling options markets, were roughly steady after last week's rollercoaster ride following a shift in market odds away from a vote for a British exit from the European Union in next month's referendum.
+Sterling, and sterling options markets, were roughly steady after last week's rollercoaster ride following a shift in market odds away from a vote for a Brexit from the European Union in next month's referendum.

-With stock markets back on the defensive in Europe and Asia, the yen - traditionally a haven for capital when markets are worried about growth - rose 0.8 percent against both the euro and the dollar
+With stock markets back on the defensive in Europe and Asia, the yen - traditionally a haven for capital when markets are worried about growth - rose 0.6 percent to 109.53 per dollar and 0.4 percent against the euro.

 "The risks are to the upside for the dollar, but the key is that we would remain selective in our long dollar positions.
 It is not an across the board bullishness," said Bank of America Merrill Lynch strategist Kamal Sharma.